-Our Regional Expedition program is an immersive outdoor learning experience for Year 9 students
+Our Year 9 Kakadu Program is an immersive outdoor learning experience for students

 Cultural immersion and outdoor education are core to a Caulfield Grammar education.
 Students ‘learn by doing’ through authentic real-world learning experiences, connection and collaboration – immersing in diverse cultures to develop skills to navigate our rapidly changing world, whether internationally or domestically.